 C. Equally controllable.

 6. Imagine you want to quickly make a peanut butter sandwich.
-You know that you are supposed to press two slices of bread covered by peanut butter and strawberry jam, and pass it to Mary to cut it in half.
+You know that you are supposed to press two slices of bread together that are covered by peanut butter and strawberry jam, and pass it to Mary to cut it in half.
 Which of the following two actions is more controllable?
 [Agency – Internal Motive]

 A. You spread the peanut butter on one slice of bread and strawberry jam on the other slice of bread to prepare the sandwich.